theshepherdmatt/Quoode/README.md

-# Quadify Repository Overview
+# Quoode Repository Overview
-This repository is a comprehensive guide and toolkit for integrating Quadify audio hardware enhancements into Raspberry Pi audio systems, initially developed by Audiophonics and subsequently enhanced by the Quadify team.
+This repository is a comprehensive guide and toolkit for integrating Quoode audio hardware enhancements into Raspberry Pi audio systems, initially developed by Audiophonics and subsequently enhanced by the Quadify team.

 Contained within are all necessary files and instructions to equip your Raspberry Pi audio setup with Quadify’s specialised hardware, alongside a suite of tools for optimising your device for high-quality audio playback.